 While there isn’t a magic recipe to reach business success, there are several common mistakes that you can avoid.
-Below, we outline some of the more common mistakes people make when they’re starting a new business.
+Below, we outline some of the common mistakes people make when starting a new business.
 Being aware could stop you from making them yourself.

 Not Having a Plan